What is Z-DAG?

 The probabilistic security provided by Z-DAG represents a guarantee that a transaction is not double-spent, and will be accepted into a block and settled on-chain.
 The probability increases rapidly across time, to 99.9999% assurance within 10 seconds.

 This enables a much more efficient fee market than bidding for a block.
 A typical Z-DAG transaction costs 0.0000582 SYS (see: https://syscoin.org/fees for a live fee comparison), and provides secure high-throughput service even if blocks are full.
-This is technically a layer-1 solution because the mempool resides within the blockchain security domain and all valid transactions that use Z-DAG settle on-chain through bitcoin-core-compliant deterministic security.
+This is technically a layer-1 solution because the mempool resides within the blockchain security domain and all valid transactions that use Z-DAG settle on-chain through bitcoin-core-compliant consensus.

 How is it useful?